Bahram-Hedayati/HemoCell/doc/user_guide/index.rst

 Acknowledgments
 ================

-HemoCell is developed and maintained by the following persons, where any questions can be directed towards: info@hemocell.eu.
+HemoCell is developed and maintained by several researchers.
+The list of developpers and mainteainers at the last document update:

 .. list-table::
   :header-rows: 0